PlanSys2/ros2_planning_system/README.md

-# pddl_parser
+# ROS2 PDDL Planning System
-This package contains a library for parsing PDDL domains and problems.
-This package contains many source files from universal-pddl-parser from https://github.com/aig-upf/universal-pddl-parser
+This drt of packages contains a PPDL-based planning system for ROS2.